Study of B^{0}_{s} \rightarrow \ TT(a_{2}(1320),K^{*}_{2}(1430),f_{2}(1270),f^{'}_{2}(1525)) in the perturbative QCD approach: Numerical results and discussions

-The pQCD approach has successfully predicted the process of pure annihilation diagrams about $ B^{0}_{S}\rightarrow\ \pi^{+}\pi^{-} $ and $ B^{0}\rightarrow\ D^{-}_{S}K^{+} $ theoretically, and corresponding numerical results has been confirmed by experiments.
-Based on this, the pQCD approach can also reliably predict the process dominated by annihilation diagrams~\cite{Ali:2007ff,Lu:2002iv,ParticleDataGroup:2012pjm,Li:2008ts}.
-For all the decays in this paper, the main decays are dominated by the longitudinal ones.
-From the Ref.\cite{Cheng:2009mu,Zou:2015iwa}, we have known that the contributions are dominated by the longitudinal polarization for the pure annihilation two-body decays, and the fractions of these decays can even reach nearly $ 100\% $.
-It is generally agree with our predictions of $B^{0}_{S}\rightarrow\ f_{2}f_{2}$, $B^{0}_{S}\rightarrow\ a^{0}_{2}a^{0}_{2}$ and $B^{0}_{S}\rightarrow\ a^{+}_{2}a^{-}_{2}$.
-And the longitudinal polarization of the three decays get around $ 90\% $, which shows that the transverse polarization cannot be ignored and can help to make significant contributions in pure annihilation decays.
-Here, we take $ B^{0}_{S}\rightarrow\ a^{0}_{2}a^{0}_{2}$ and $ B^{0}_{S}\rightarrow\ f_{2}f_{2} $ as an example, from Table~\ref{9999}, we can find that longitudinal contribution is larger than the transverse contribution, so the former is leading.
+Moving on to Table~\ref{a}, we delve into predictions pertaining to the polarization fraction of mesons.
+The pQCD approach has effectively elucidated the theoretical underpinnings of pure annihilation diagrams about $ B^{0}_{s}\rightarrow\ \pi^{+}\pi^{-} $ and $ B^{0}\rightarrow\ D^{-}_{S}K^{+} $ theoretically, and corresponding numerical results has been confirmed by experiments.
+Based on this success, it is plausible to assert that the pQCD approach holds substantial predictive power for processes primarily governed by annihilation diagrams~\cite{Ali:2007ff,Lu:2002iv,ParticleDataGroup:2012pjm,Li:2008ts}.
+In line with prior research ~\cite{Cheng:2009mu,Zou:2015iwa} . it has been ascertained that the contributions to these processes are chiefly orchestrated by longitudinal polarization in the case of pure annihilation of two-body decays.
+The fractions pertaining to these decays have been observed to approach nearly $ 100\% $.
+This trend corroborates our predictions of $B^{0}_{s}\rightarrow\ f_{2}f_{2}$, $B^{0}_{s}\rightarrow\ a^{0}_{2}a^{0}_{2}$ and $B^{0}_{s}\rightarrow\ a^{+}_{2}a^{-}_{2}$.
+Notably, the longitudinal polarizations of these three decays approximate $ 90\% $, underscoring the indispensability of accounting for transverse polarization, which can yield noteworthy contributions in pure annihilation decays.
+To illustrate this point, we take $ B^{0}_{s}\rightarrow\ a^{0}_{2}a^{0}_{2}$ and $ B^{0}_{s}\rightarrow\ f_{2}f_{2} $ as an example, from Table~\ref{9999} reveals that the contribution of longitudinal polarization surpasses that of transverse polarization, rendering the former the predominant factor.

-By simple factorial power estimation and quark helicity analysis, the contribution of longitudinal polarization will play a leading role in the $ B $ meson decay~\cite{Kagan:2004uw,Korner:1979ci}.
-For $B^{0}_{S}\rightarrow\ TT $, in the longitudinal polarization part, the contribution of nonfactorizable emission diagrams is very large, and the cancellation effect with annihilation diagrams is very weak, while in the transverse part, the contribution of nonfactorizable emission diagrams is small, which strongly cancels with annihilation contribution, so the longitudinal polarization is dominant, and the transverse polarization fraction is about $ 10\% $-$ 30\% $.
+Across all the decays calculated in this study, longitudinal polarization predominantly steers the main decay modes.
+Through a factorial power estimation, it is evident that longitudinal polarization will play a leading role in the $ B $ meson decay~\cite{Kagan:2004uw,Korner:1979ci}.
+For $B^{0}_{s}\rightarrow\ TT $, in the longitudinal polarization part, the contribution of nonfactorizable emission diagrams is substantial, and the extent of cancellation with annihilation diagrams is notably feeble.
+Conversely, in the transverse polarization segment, nonfactorizable emission diagrams contribute minimally, and this contribution effectively counterbalances the annihilation contribution.
+Consequently, longitudinal polarization prevails, and the transverse polarization fraction is about $ 10\% $-$ 30\% $.